theRealWardo/ebpf-docker-for-mac/README.md

 eBPF and its compiler bcc need access to some parts of the kernel and its headers to work.
 This image shows how you can do that with Docker Desktop for mac's linuxkit host VM.

+This fork installs `bpftool` which is helpful when writing and debugging eBPF programs.

 ## Build the image

 Done quite simply with: